realitytracing/Reality-Tracing-WIP/artifact-analyzed/trust-runaway-local-ends-and-human-clamps.md

 ## 1.1 What Is a Local End?

-A *local end* is a goal pursued by an agent, institution, or system within a limited frame.
+A *local end* is a goal pursued within a limited frame.

 Examples: